 - I want to pamper myself.
 This is certainly one of my least noble points lol but I’m an avid nail biter.
 I love being able to get my nails done – it keeps me from biting, plus it boosts my confidence to have better nails.
 And I’m sorry, but we deserve to pamper/treat ourselves!

 - I want to be able to help others establish their financial wellness.
 I’m new to both businesses, so I can’t attest to my personal success just yet, however I have seen other success stories and would love to help people get started with their business so they can create their own financial peace.

 - I want to be able to take classes/continuing education.
 I really do love learning.
 I miss my time as a student and there are times I wish I had the time + money to be able to take classes to have a hands-on learning experience to learn new skills or simply for expanding my knowledge.

 - I feel hopeful.
-Both Arbonne + Seacret have allowed me to become hopeful about all of these things I have mentioned.
+Arbonne’s allowed me to become hopeful about all of these things I have mentioned.
 I don’t have to be dependent on a future spouse to be financially stable or feel more at peace with my finances.
 I have the ability to build up my own business and earn amazing incentives, bonuses, and even vacations.
 Yes, I certainly have to work hard in order to achieve those goals, but I feel more optimistic about my ability to get there now that I am joined with these companies.

-I see a lot of great opportunity in these companies I’ve signed on with.
-I truly believe that with time and training they have the ability to grant me the freedom I want/need financially.
+I see a lot of great opportunity with Arbonne.
+I truly believe that with time and training it have the ability to grant me the freedom I want/need financially.
 God never intends for us to be enslaved by the things of this world – and it’s so easy to feel trapped and burdened by money.
 Ultimately, I know that He is my peace regardless of my financial situation, but I also believe He brought me to these opportunities to be able to provide a solution.